jan-bogaerts/mark/src/generated/mdc_double_compress.md

 - The `messages` list is sent to openai using the `createChatCompletion` function.
 - If the request fails, the service retries it 3 times before raising an error.
 - The service also provides a method to retrieve the available models list using the openai nodejs library.
-# MarkdownCode > services > project service
-The project service creates, opens, saves, updates, and manages projects.
-When creating a project, it clears data, folder service, GPT cache, and raises an event.
-When opening a project, it sets location, reads file contents, reloads data, and raises an event.
-When saving a project, it moves/copies the file, writes data, resets indicator, and saves filename.
-It updates data and links when changes are made in the markdown editor.
-It manages a data list and provides functions for the outline and drop-down boxes.
-It tracks user configurations like auto-save settings.
 # MarkdownCode > services > cybertron service
 - Cybertron-service globally manages transformers.
 - It maintains a sub-list of entry-points for building text-fragments.